brightjade/ExpGuard/README.md

 ```

 It is recommended to set up the environment where CUDA version is 12+ for enabling flash attention.
 Otherwise, exclude installing flash attention.

+## Hardware Requirements

+### Training
+- **Recommended Setup (Used in Paper)**: 4 × NVIDIA H200 144GB GPUs
+- **Minimum Requirements (tested)**: 2 × NVIDIA H200 144GB GPUs
+- The training process requires significant GPU memory due to the large model size and long sequence length (4096).

+### Evaluation
+- A single NVIDIA A6000 or A100 GPU is sufficient for evaluation
+- Evaluation can be run on smaller GPUs with appropriate batch size adjustments

 ## Data